-Figure 1(shown below) summarises the Overall Service Index of public space & play equipment assets.
+Figure 11 summarises the Overall Service Index of public space & play equipment assets.

-Figure 1 - Summary of OSI of Public Space Assets
+Figure 11: Summary of OSI for Public Space Assets

-Critical Public Space & Play Equipment Assets
+Critical Public Space and Play Equipment Assets

 Critical assets have been identified by applying a risk scoring system to assets in each asset category.
 The following public spaces assets are listed as critical assets: